ec-europa/eubfr-data-lake/docs/DEVELOPMENT-TIPS-TRICKS.md

 to do debugging locally.

 1. In `webpack.config.js`, set a new property if not already set `devtool: 'source-map'`.
-    This will let you to see code for humans, not transpiled one during execution of code

-2. Add a breakpoint in with `debug;` either in lambda function or transform function
+    This way, Webpack will generate human-readable code.

+2. Include a `debug;` statement on the line of your code where you want to set a breakpoint.

 3. Run the following in the CLI
     `node --inspect-brk ./node_modules/.bin/serverless invoke local -f fooFunction --path eventStub.json`

 Where:

-- `node --inspect-brk` is the Node.js core inspector protocol which opens a session to Chrome browser
+- `node --inspect-brk` is the Node.js core inspector protocol which opens a session in Chrome browser
 - `serverless invoke local` is a specific command of the [serverless CLI][11]
-- `fooFunction` is the name of the function as found in the `serverless.yml` file
+- `fooFunction` is the name of the function as defined in the `serverless.yml` file
 - `eventStub` is the JSON file which you can take by using `console.log(JSON.strigify(event))` in the beginning of the lambda function

-Open [Node.js debugger your Chrome browser's devtools][12].
-You can also use the REPL with core debugger as well.
+To use Chrome DevTools for debugging:

+- Open Chrome
+- Open [DevTools panel][12]
+- Use the debugger as shown in [this video][13]

+Alternatively, you can also use Node.js core [REPL][14] to step into your code.

-As a result, you will be able step in and debug your cloud function locally with a decently close emulation to the real environment.
+As a result, you will be able step in and debug your cloud function locally with an emulation decently close to the real environment.

 ![Serverless debugging](./assets/serverless-debugging.jpg)